 Winona Tennis Center (WTC)

 $7 per session – ends mid May

-- First Free Church - FREE on Sunday nights - continues to be on hold due to Covid
+- First Free Church - FREE on Sunday nights - hoping this restarts this fall/winter 2021

 The GroupMe App is used by members to coordinate indoor and outdoor play.
 To get on that FREE app, see instructions on our website under “GroupMe App”.